akmadian/cs/README.md

-# CS Assignments
+# cs

-A repository of all my Computer Science Assignments.<br/>
- - Root directories will be named by school and class ID, in order of when I had the class.<br/>
- - Subdirs will be ordered by when they were assigned.
+This is a repo of all of all of the assignments I've done in CS/ CS related classes.

+Submodules by nature point to commits, but I've just been using them as a convenient way to nest repos within this one.
+I always just checkout the main/ master branch after initing and it works perfectly.

-##### If you're a student, don't use any of these to cheat.
+If you're a student, don't use any of these to cheat.